 And this date is going really well.
-My date’s eyes are fixed on me like a crosshair, his pupils pulsating with every syllable.
+His voice is a purr and his eyes are fixed on me like a crosshair, his pupils pulsating with every syllable.
 I don’t need to hold my stomach in or worry about my fly being undone; his peepers are trained right where they should be, where the prize awaits.
 I stealthily lick my lips in anticipation.

 Briefly, the spell is broken.
 He glances away for a moment, feeling the heat, needing a breather.
 I get it.
 The first 90 minutes of our date have been fairly intense.
 But then his eye wanders again.
 And again.